 Credit: Extend data retention periods with New Relic Data Plus

-Something else.
-To use New Relic’s Data Plus plan, you must have its Core version of usage-based pricing and be using its Pro or Enterprise edition.
-More on that in the next section.
-As you move up the data plans, what changes are the retention period and how many checks or operations you can perform on the ingested data.
+Also, to use New Relic’s Data Plus plan, you must have its Core version of usage-based pricing and be using its Pro or Enterprise edition (more on that in the next section).
+As you move up the data plans, what changes are there to the retention period, and how many checks or operations can you perform on the ingested data?

-New Relic offers three types of users: Basic, Core, and Full Platform.
+New Relic offers three user types: Basic, Core, and Full Platform.
 The exact price you’ll pay depends on the number of users and permissions assigned to them.
 These user types differ based on their capabilities and how often they use them.

 These are free, regardless of the number you add to your account and the type of New Relic organization plan you use (Standard, Pro, or Enterprise).

-A basic user is usually an engineer, product manager, or C-Suite who does not have a full platform or core user capabilities but is interested in seeing application/system performance metrics through a shared dashboard or getting more details about an alert.
+A basic user is usually an engineer, product manager, or C-Suite member who does not have complete platform or core user capabilities but is interested in viewing application/system performance metrics through a shared dashboard or in getting more details about an alert.
 New Relic includes Basic users with every edition.

 It starts at $49 per month for the Standard edition of New Relic.
 Pro and Enterprise editions offer custom pricing.

 New Relic offers one free full platform user, regardless of which New Relic Edition you pick.
-You get one full platform user with the Standard Edition, then $99 per user after.
+You get one full-platform user with the Standard Edition, then $99 per user after that.
 You can add up to five users with a Standard Edition.

 Full platform users are full users because they have access to all New Relic capabilities.
 They can monitor, troubleshoot, and tweak their entire stack to optimize it — from application performance monitoring (APM) with distributed tracing to infrastructure monitoring with Pixie and synthetics monitoring.

-New Relic designed it for any engineer keen on ensuring production environments remain up and running.
+New Relic designed it for engineers keen on keeping production environments up and running.

 Here’s a quick summary of the differences between the three New Relic user types: